syrmaplibpos/Data-Science_C-JHU/Course1.md

 An Economist Special Report sums up this melange of skills well - they state that a data scientist is broadly defined as someone:
 “who combines the skills of software programmer, statistician and storyteller slash artist to extract the nuggets of gold hidden under mountains of data”

+##### Practice Quiz
+1.Question 1

+Which of the following is an example of structured data?

+Lung x-ray images of smokers

+A database of individual's addresses, phone numbers, and post codes &check;

+A compilation of cat videos

+2.Question 2
+Which is NOT one of the three V's of Big Data?

+variety, vast, visible

+vexing, velocity, variety

+vibrant, vital, visible &check;

+3.Question 3

+Which of these is NOT one of the main skills embodied by data scientists?

+Machine learning &check;

+Hacking skills

+Math and stats

 #### What is data
 * Two definitions of data, one that focuses on the actions surrounding data, and another on what comprises data.